PaoloJr/ConcordiaCS/COMP5201/README.md

     2.`break <some line or function name>` - set a breakpoint \
     3.`run` \
     4.`si` - step in \
-`refresh` - refreshes the screen (useful when stepping in cause some visual inconsistencies)
+`refresh` - refreshes the screen (useful when stepping in cause some visual inconsistencies) \
+`continue` - to enter input (sometimes required by program)

 _**make**_ \
 [makefile tutorial](https://makefiletutorial.com/) \